-- way (outline, graphic organizer, note cards). - B. Identify & credit the reference sources used to gain information. - C. Determine the appropriateness of an information source for a research topic. - D. Summarize information from multiple sources into a research paper.
+- A. Record, organize, and display relevant information from multiple sources in a systemic way (outline, graphic organizer, note cards). - B. Identify & credit the reference sources used to gain information. - C. Determine the appropriateness of an information source for a research topic. - D. Summarize information from multiple sources into a research paper.